cbednarski/mongodb-repl/README.md

 3. Each node must share the same `replSet` name.
 See `mongod.conf`.
 4. The demo will bring up 3 nodes.
 On one node, we call `rs.initialize()` to create a replica set and then call `rs.add()` for the other two nodes.
 See `Vagrantfile` and `replica-*.js`.

 Replication has two essential components.
-First, nodes in your replica set must be configured to communicate with each other, as in 1, 2, and 3 above.
-Second, you have to perform some orchestration to initiate the replica set and add members, as in 4.
-When you add members, a leader election will happen and after the dust settles you can read / write to your replica set.
+First, you must configure nodes in your replica set to communicate with each other, as in 1, 2, and 3 above.
+Second, you must perform some orchestration to initiate the replica set and add members, as in 4.
+When you initially add members, a leader election will happen and after the dust settles you can read / write to your replica set.

 ### Some notes about failover and production environments